Anaconda (song): Live performances

-Usage in media
+Legacy

 The song has been played and referenced several times on The Ellen DeGeneres Show, including Ellen DeGeneres doing a music video parody of the song which was unveiled during Minaj's appearance on the show in 2014.

 The Fine Brothers released two videos on their YouTube channel of teens reacting to "Anaconda", and elders reacting to "Anaconda".
 They later made a song out of the reactions and released it for purchase on iTunes.

 The song was briefly sung by a group of bunnies in the 2016 movie, Sing.
 Due to the explicit lyrics of the song, they only sang the lines, "Oh, my, gosh.
 Look at her butt".
 A remix of the line was released on the deluxe version of the Sing: Original Motion Picture Soundtrack and was entitled "OH.
 MY.
 GOSH."

 The song was used as the first "lip-sync for your legacy" song on the third season of RuPaul's Drag Race: All Stars.
 As the two challenge winners, contestants Aja and BenDeLaCreme lip-synced to the song, with BenDeLaCreme winning.

+The song is referenced in the LitRPG novel The Butcher’s Masquerade by American author Matt Dinniman.